marcotrosi/C/002_datatypes-part1-basic_datatypes/README.md

 Read and run the datatypes.c file and learn which data types exist, how large they are and which min and max values they can hold on your system.

+## Nibble, Byte, Word
+A quick side note just in case you come across these words.
+We know a Byte is 8 Bits.
+There is also the so called *nibble* which is 4 Bits.
+And there is also the term *word* which depends on the architecure of your system.
+If we talk about a 16 Bit microcontroller then a word is 16 Bit, which is 2 Bytes.
+If your system is 32 Bits wide then a *word* is 4 Bytes, and so on.

 ## Interpretation

 Every value, and they all are just a bunch of 1s and 0s, needs to be interpreted, and this is done by providing each